-The ORSA, required by regulations, establishes a strong link between business planning, risk assessment and capital management.
+The ORSA establishes a strong link between business planning, risk assessment and capital management.
 The Board is responsible for setting the Society's risk appetite which is expressed in the annual ORSA.
 The ORSA can be produced more frequently if the Society's risk profile has changed materially.
-One ORSA was produced in 2023 with stress tests undertaken to test the possible impact from higher interest rate, higher inflation and a deterioration in demographic experience.
+One ORSA was produced in 2024 with stress tests undertaken to test the possible impact from higher interest rates, higher inflation and a deterioration in demographic experience.